 11. Opt Out of the Dining Plan

 Students who appreciate the convenience of the meal plan while living off-campus might opt for a less expensive plan.
-Schools generally offer different options for meal plans, such as unlimited, or tiered based on meals per week.
+Schools generally offer different options for meal plans, such as unlimited plans and tiered plans based on meals per week.

 The Takeaway

 There are options to save money when it comes to paying for college.
-Before you even get to college you might consider taking AP classes, which could potentially allow you to skip some intro level courses when you get to college.
+Before you even get to college, you might consider taking AP classes, which could potentially allow you to skip some intro level courses (and save on tuition).
 Another key factor in college affordability is the school you choose to attend.
 Some students may choose to go to an in-state school with a more affordable tuition.
-Other students may find that thanks to a generous financial aid package one of their other choices may be more affordable than they originally imagined.
+Other students may find that, thanks to a generous financial aid package, one of their other choices may be more affordable than they originally imagined.

 The type of student loans you borrow can also impact the overall cost of your education.
 Federal loans offer benefits and borrower protections like flexible income-driven repayment plans.
-Students who have exhausted all other options for financing their education might consider a private student loan.
-As mentioned, private student loans lack the borrower protections that federal student loans have, and as a result, are generally considered as a last resort.
+Students who still have gaps in funding can also apply for private student loans.
+These loans may come with higher interest rates but allow you to borrow more (typically up to the full cost of attendance) than you can access with federal loans.

 SoFi Loan Products